-Refer to Note 2 for further discussion of recently issued accounting standards.
+Refer to Note 2 to the Consolidated Financial Statements for further discussion of recently issued accounting standards.

 Effects of Foreign Currency

 The impact of changes in foreign currency exchange rates on sales and operating results cannot be precisely measured due to fluctuating selling prices, sales volume, product mix and cost structures in each country where we operate.
 As a general rule, a weakening of the United States dollar relative to foreign currencies has a favorable effect on sales and net income, while a strengthening of the dollar has a detrimental effect.